richardtynan/thornsec/doc/structure.md

 # Singleton

 A singleton is something for which only one instance should be available globally, per network or per server.
-For example, iptables is a singleton as many profiles may need to add configuration elements but only one test needs to be performed.
+For example, iptables is a device singleton as many profiles may need to add configuration elements but only one test needs to be performed.
 The DNS profile is a good example of a profile where there is only one per network.
 A singleton cannot be created directly but through Class accessors that create the singleton if one doesnt already exist.

 ## Network